MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_research.md

 seeing how many of the remaining topics a question covers.
 [reference: @setcovergfg]

-there is also other things that can be concidered to optimise learning:
+there is also other things that can be considered to optimise learning:
 -how important of a topic is it? you might want to cover key topics more. this can be determined in a couple of different ways:
-1. nodes that have high out-degree ie a lot of toics depend on them.
+1. nodes that have high out-degree ie a lot of topics depend on them.
 This is probably the easiest way.
 2. relevance of the topic to learning in the future. can be defined as the number of nodes x such that there exists a path between the current topic and x.
-This would make sure students are stong at topics which are involved in a lot of topics later on.
+This would make sure students are strong at topics which are involved in a lot of topics later on.

-How this would look in practise:
+How this would look in practice:
 cost function:$$\frac{\text{difficulty + difficulty breakdown - importance }}{\text{subtopics}\cdot\text{due topics}+\text{prereqs}\cdot \text{due topics}} $$
 with weighting and difference between question difficulty and student mastery as in the first method